-Solution 'A' provides similar performance, in terms of coverage and total noise, to the other solutions.
-However, it also provides significantly higher damage detection accuracy than the solution where prior expert knowledge is used - solution 'A' gives an MSD ratio of 6.51 compared to an MSD ratio of 4.83 for the solution where prior expert knowledge is used, an increase of 35%.
-This difference can be seen visually in Figure 20- there is less spread in the pristine measurements in

-Figure 20(a) compared with Figure 20(e).
+Solution 'A' provides significantly higher damage detection accuracy than the solution where prior expert knowledge is used - solution 'A' gives an MSD ratio of 6.51 compared to an MSD ratio of 4.83 for the solution where prior expert knowledge is used, an increase of 35%.
+This difference can be seen visually in Figure 20 - there is less spread in the pristine measurements in 20(a) compared with Figure 20(e).
 The confidence interval envelope in Figure 20(a) is also more narrow than in Figure 20(e).
-This difference could be because solution 'A' uses a slightly different network of paths compared to the solution where prior expert knowledge is used.
-Unlike the solution where prior expert knowledge is used, solution 'A' uses paths 1-3, 2-4, 6-8 and 10-12, while it doesn't use paths 6-7.
-Paths such as 1-3, 2-4, 6-8 and 10-12 are not typically considered in SHM networks since if a network contains paths 1-2, 2-3 and 3-4, then adding path 1-3 or 2-4 will not noticeably improve the coverage of the network.16 However, based on the high MSD ratio of solution 'A', the addition of these paths could significantly improve damage detection and the overall performance of the SHM network.
+This difference could be because solution 'A' uses a slightly different network of paths compared to the the solution where prior expert knowledge is used.
+Unlike the solution where prior expert knowledge is used, solution 'A' uses paths 1-3, 2-4, 6-8, and 10-12, while it doesn't use path 6-7.
+Paths such as 1-3, 2-4, 6-8, and 10-12 are not typically considered in SHM networks, since if a network contains paths 1-2, 2-3, and 3-4, then adding path 1-3 or 2-4 will not noticeably improve the coverage of the network [16].
+However, based on the high MSD ratio of solution 'A', the addition of these paths could significantly improve damage detection and the overall performance of the SHM network.